ABR-X/ABR-X/README.md

 # 👋 Hi, I’m ABDERRAHMANE a FULL-STACK DEVELOPER

-As a driven and detail-oriented software engineering student, I am passionate about developing innovative solutions to complex problems.
-With a strong foundation in languages such as Python, Java, and PHP, as well as frameworks like Django and Bootstrap, I have a track record of delivering high-quality code on time.
-In addition to my technical skills, I am a strong team player and have the ability to work collaboratively with others to achieve common goals.
-I am always looking for opportunities to learn and grow, and I am excited to bring my skills and experience to new challenges.
+As a software engineering student, I am particularly interested in the intersection of data science, content creation, and financial markets.
+With a solid foundation in programming languages ​​such as Python, Java, and PHP, I have a strong interest in applying my skills to automation and web scraping.
+I also have great knowledge of web development.
+I am dedicated to developing innovative solutions to complex problems.
+As a driven and detail oriented person, I am always looking for opportunities to learn and grow.
+I look forward to taking on new challenges in the field of data science and its applications in content creation and financial markets.

   <!-- Template from https://github.com/DenverCoder1/DenverCoder1 -->